spryker/spryker-docs/docs/about/all/support/using-the-support-portal.md

 Request help with the Upgrader.
 These requests are processed by our Upgrader experts.

 ### Announce High Traffic/Load

-Using this option you can let us know about events or time periods in which you expect higher than usual load on your production systems.
-We can use this information to check auto scaling settings and evaluate whether they need to be adjusted to meet your demands.
+Let us know about events or time periods in which you expect a higher than usual load on your production enviornments.
+We can use this information to check auto scaling settings and evaluate if they need to be adjusted to meet your demands.

 ### Emergencies